joshatron/CSCI-441-Labs/README.md

 ## Submitting your work

 For the labs, you may be able to just demo your work to me in class or in office hours before the deadline, but this may be difficult as there are many students that need to get checked off.
-An alternative would be to submit a pull request prior to the start of class on the day of the deadline.
-After committing your changes, and pushing them up to the server, you can submit a pull request by clicking 'Create pull request' in the left hand menu of your Bitbucket repository.
-Fill in a descriptive title and description (including which lab number and the names of your partners is a good place to start).
-Then click 'Create pull request'.
+An alternative would be to just send me an email with your team members' names and a link to your repository with all your changes committed and push prior to class on the day of the deadline.

+** Note: Normally with git, forks are used to make changes to a repository that you don't own.
+After implementing a feature, usually a pull request is issued from your fork to the original repository.
+The maintainers of the original repository can choose to incorporate your changes or not.
+Unfortunately, pull requests on public repositories (like this one), are public as well.
+So if you were to turn in your work using pull requests, anyone could view it, so we're NOT using pull requests. **

 ## More Git Basics